Your Landlord's Responsibilities

 Read the Statement of Condition carefully.
 Take time to walk through the apartment with the Statement.
 Use Housing Code Checklist (Booklet 2) to help you understand what the law requires.

 If a landlord writes on the Statement of Condition that there are no bad conditions, make sure this is true.
-If there are things that are not in good condition, write them on the landlord’s Statement so it describes the real condition of the place.13 Add even small defects to your list like holes in the walls and windows that do not work well.
+If there are things that are not in good condition, write them on the landlord’s Statement so it describes the real condition of the place.
+Add even small defects to your list like holes in the walls and windows that do not work well.
 This is to protect you when you move out.

 You can also use our Statement of Condition (Form 3) and attach it to the landlord’s “Statement.”

 a.
-Send the Statement to the Landlord
+Send the Statement to the landlord

 You have 15 days after you get the landlord’s Statement of Condition to send it back.
 You can: